paulstroet/vu_course/index.md

 ### Support or Contact

 Having trouble setting up the right configurations in R, or installing the right packages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) in which the configurations of my R versions are outlined, or [contact support](https://support.github.com/contact) and we’ll help you sort it out.
+Check out our documentation (link will follow) in which the configurations of my R version are outlined, or send an e-mail to p.stroet@businessdatascience.nl and we’ll help you sort it out.

 ### Thoughts